Burnley: Industrial Revolution

 The arrival of the Leeds and Liverpool Canal in 1796 made possible transportation of goods in bulk, bringing a huge boost to the area's economy and the town of Burnley was born.
 Dozens of new mills were constructed, along with many foundries and ironworks that supplied the cotton mills and coal mines with machinery and cast and wrought iron for construction.
 The town became renowned for its mill-engines, and the Burnley Loom was recognised as one of the best in the world.

 A permanent military presence was established in the town with the completion of Burnley Barracks in 1820.

-Disaster struck Burnley in 1824, when its only local bank, Holgate's Bank, collapsed, forcing the closure of some of the largest mills.
-This was followed by a summer drought, which caused serious problems for many of the other mills, leading to high levels of unemployment and possibly contributing to the national Panic of 1825.
+Disaster struck Burnley in April 1824, when its only local bank, Holgate's Bank, collapsed, forcing the closure of some of the largest mills.
+Hardship continued for a few years, with wages repeatedly reduced between 1824 and 1826.

 By 1830, there were 32 steam engines in cotton mills throughout the rapidly expanding town, an example of which, originally installed at Harle Syke Mill, is on display in the Science Museum in London.

 Around 1840, a traveller described the town as ugly, stating that: "parts of it were so situated that good architectural effects might have been obtained had the disposition and the resources co-existed".

 The Great Famine of Ireland led to an influx of Irish families during the 1840s, who formed a community in one of the poorest districts.
 At one time, the Park District (modern-day town centre, around Parker St.) was known as Irish Park.

 In 1848, the East Lancashire Railway Company's extension from Accrington linked the town to the nation's nascent railway network for the first time.
 This was another significant boost to the local economy and, by 1851, the town's population had reached almost 21,000.

 The Burnley Building Society, incorporated in Burnley in 1850, was, by 1911, not only 'by far the largest in the County of Lancashire... but the sixth in magnitude in the kingdom'.